Natalia Koch Rohde: Personal life

-She is in a relationship with Viktor Axelsen.
+She was in a relationship with Viktor Axelsen.

 Natalia Koch Rohde gave birth to a first baby girl named Vega Rohde Axelsen on 15 October 2020.
 On 7 October 2022 she gave birth to her second baby girl named Aya Rohde Axelsen.
-Her father Henrik Rohde, who was headcoach of the winning Skovshoved team in the Danish league in 2017, is also helping with the coaching of her husband Viktor Axelsen.
+Her father Henrik Rohde, who was headcoach of the winning Skovshoved team in the Danish league in 2017, is also helping with the coaching of her husband Axelsen.

-In August 2021, her husband Viktor Axelsen decided to leave the Danish national team in Copenhagen and move with the whole family from Denmark to live in Dubai.
+In August 2021, her husband decided to leave the Danish national team in Copenhagen and move with the whole family from Denmark to live in Dubai.
 There he could train at the NAS Sports Complex (Nad Al Sheba Sports Complex).

 On 20 August 2025, Axelsen announced on his social media that him and Rohde have decided to part ways on good terms.